LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 But often both solutions can be used with the choice depending on code clarity and user preference.
 See the Handbook sections on term-expansion and hot patching for more details on these mechanisms.

+In those cases where the code we want to mock uses the message printing mechanism, the solution is to intercept and rewrite the messages being printed and/or the questions being asked using the ``logtalk::message_hook/4`` and ``logtalk::question_hook/6`` hook predicates.

 Debugging messages in tests
 ---------------------------